Information for schools and faculties using eReserve

 What should go on my reading list?

-- Items to which you want to provide students with a quick link, or that are in the physical library collection.
+- Scanned items to which you want to provide students with a quick link, or that are in the physical library collection.

-- For everything else, giving your students the opportunity to search our collections is a part of developing them to be lifelong learners.
-If you are interested in incorporating these skills into your curriculum, please contact your Academic Liaison Librarian.
+- If you would like to give your students the opportunity to search our collections as part of developing them to be lifelong learners, please contact your Academic Liaison Librarian to incorporate these strategies into your curriculum.

 What can be added to unit of study readings?